-Level 3 and 4 courses are no longer directly funded by the Government.
+For Level 3 and 4 courses

-19+ Advanced Learning Loans are being introduced for further education students to help pay the tuition fees charged by colleges and training organisations, and are similar to higher education loans.
+19+ Advanced Learner Loans are for further education students to help pay the tuition fees charged by colleges and training organisations, and are similar to higher education loans.
 If you are 19 years and older, you can apply for a loan to help with the costs of a range of accredited Level 3 and above courses with Kent Training and Apprenticeships, when these courses are available for enrolment.

 To qualify you will need to be: